-When connecting multiple ADS1118 devices to a single SPI bus, SCLK, DIN, and DOUT/\overline{DRDY} can be safely shared by using a dedicated chip-select (\overline{CS}) for each SPI-enabled device.
-By default, when \overline{CS} goes high for the ADS1118, DOUT/\overline{DRDY} is pulled up to VDD by a weak pullup resistor.
-This feature is intended to prevent DOUT/\overline{DRDY} from floating near mid-rail and causing excess current leakage on a microcontroller input.
-If the PULL_UP_EN bit in the Config Register is set to 0, the DOUT/\overline{DRDY} pin enters a 3-state mode when \overline{CS} transitions high.
-The ADS1118 cannot issue a data ready pulse on DOUT/\overline{DRDY} when \overline{CS} is high.
-To evaluate when a new conversion is ready from the ADS1118 when using multiple devices, the master can periodically drop \overline{CS} to the ADS1118.
-When \overline{CS} goes low, the DOUT/\overline{DRDY} pin immediately drives either high or low.
-If the DOUT/\overline{DRDY} line drives low on a low \overline{CS}, new data are currently available for clocking out at any time.
-If the DOUT/\overline{DRDY} line drives high, no new data are available and the ADS1118 returns the last read conversion result.
+When connecting multiple ADS1118 devices to a single SPI bus, SCLK, DIN, and DOUT/DRDY can be safely shared by using a dedicated chip-select (CS) for each SPI-enabled device.
+By default, when CS goes high for the ADS1118, DOUT/DRDY is pulled up to VDD by a weak pullup resistor.
+This feature is intended to prevent DOUT/DRDY from floating near mid-rail and causing excess current leakage on a microcontroller input.
+If the PULL_UP_EN bit in the Config Register is set to 0, the DOUT/DRDY pin enters a 3-state mode when CS transitions high.
+The ADS1118 cannot issue a data ready pulse on DOUT/DRDY when CS is high.
+To evaluate when a new conversion is ready from the ADS1118 when using multiple devices, the master can periodically drop CS to the ADS1118.
+When CS goes low, the DOUT/DRDY pin immediately drives either high or low.
+If the DOUT/DRDY line drives low on a low CS, new data are currently available for clocking out at any time.
+If the DOUT/DRDY line drives high, no new data are available and the ADS1118 returns the last read conversion result.
 Valid data can be retrieved from the ADS1118 at anytime without concern of data corruption.
-If a new conversion becomes available during data transmission, that conversion is not available for readback until a new SPI transmission is initiated.
+If a new conversion is initiated.